cmu-delphi/covidcast-indicators/_delphi_utils_python/data_proc/geomap/README.md

 07/07/2020:
 Introduced the March 2020 MSA file, source is [US Census Bureau](https://www.census.gov/geographies/reference-files/time-series/demo/metro-micro/delineation-files.html).
 This file seems to differ in a few fips codes from the source for the 02_20_uszip file which Jingjing constructed.
 There are at least 10 additional fips in 03_20_msa that are not in the uszip file, and one of the msa codes seems to be incorrect: 49020 (a google search confirms that it is incorrect in uszip and correct in the census data).

+07/08/2020:
+We are reserving 00001-00099 for states codes of the form 100XX where XX is the fips code for the state.
+In the case that the CBSA codes change then it should be verified that these are not used.
+The current smallest CBSA is 10100.

 -James